rploeg/Azure-IoT-Edge-on-kubernetes/README.md

-# Install Azure IoT Edge on a kubernetes cluster on Docker for Windows
+# Install adn running Microsoft Azure IoT Edge on a kubernetes cluster on Docker for Windows

 ## Goal